 All full-time employees, including our named executive officers, may participate in our health and welfare benefit programs, including medical, life insurance, dental coverage and disability insurance.
-It is the Compensation Committee's policy not to pay for perquisites for any of our named executive officers, other than minimal parking subsidies.
+It is the

+Compensation Committee's policy not to pay for perquisites for any of our named executive officers, other than minimal parking subsidies.

-Changes for 2014
+Changes for 2015

-In consultation with the Compensation Consultant, the Compensation Committee has reviewed our executive compensation program and has made certain changes for 2014, which are described in more detail below.
-The analysis provided by the Compensation Consultant indicated that the compensation of chief executive officers and chief financial officers at companies within our 2014 Peer Group has substantially increased over the 2013 levels.
-Specifically, the analysis provided to the Compensation Committee by the Compensation Consultant indicates that the current total target direct compensation of our Chief Executive Officer remains more than 35% below the competitive market level adjusted for company size using the regression analysis of 2014 Peer Group pay programs.
+In consultation with the Compensation Consultant, the Compensation Committee has reviewed our executive compensation program and has made certain changes for 2015, which are described in more detail below.
+The analysis provided by the Compensation Consultant indicated that the compensation of chief executive officers and chief operating officers at companies within our 2015 Peer Group substantially increased in 2014 as a result of continued competitiveness in the energy markets and the strength of the midstream sector.
+Specifically, the analysis provided to the Compensation Committee by the Compensation Consultant indicated that the current total target direct compensation for 2015 of our Chief Executive Officer remains more than 29% below and of our Chief Operating Officer remains more than 5% below the competitive market levels adjusted for company size using the regression analysis of 2015 Peer Group pay programs.

-In order to align the total compensation of our named executive officers more closely with that of similarly situated officers within the 2014 Peer Group, we have generally made modest increases in the salary levels and more substantial increases in the incentive-based compensation opportunities of certain named executive officers.
+In order to align the total compensation of our named executive officers more closely with that of similarly situated officers within the 2015 Peer Group, the Compensation Committee has approved increases in the salary levels and the incentive-based compensation opportunities of the named executive officers as described below.